Turkmenistan Independence Day Mega Tour

 Day 3Mon Sep 28

-• After lunch we’ll drive 250km north to Darvaza, The Gates of Hell.
+• In the early afternoon, we'll set off on our desert adventure, driving the 250km north to Darvaza, The Gates of Hell.

-• One the way we’ll make a few stops – including to see a salt lake, two other craters (one full of mud, one full of water), and of course maybe for a toilet (not a luxurious one!).
+• One the way we’ll make a few stops – including to see a salt lake, and two other craters (one full of mud, one full of water).

-• Crossing the sand dunes to get to Darvaza, we’ll arrive in time to watch the sunset over the fiery crater and experience dusk turn to dark at this breathtaking site.
+• Gates of Hell, Darvaza, Turkmenistan Crossing the sand dunes to get to Darvaza, we’ll arrive in time to watch the sunset over the fiery crater and experience dusk turn to dark at this breathtaking site.

 read more read less